An Overview of Major Grease and Lubricant Standards

 ISO Grease and Lubrication Standards

-ISO 16532 is the standard for measuring grease resistance, through various methods like the permeability test and turpentine test.
+ISO 16532 is the standard for measuring grease resistance using methods like the permeability test and turpentine test.

-ISO 13678, issued in 2010, is the standard for evaluating thread compounds in piping, tubing and the drill stem used in natural gas and oil drilling.
+ISO 13678 is the standard for evaluating thread compounds in piping, tubing and the drill stem used in natural gas and oil drilling.
 The test methods in ISO 13678 are limited to thread compounds that use a lubricating grease as the base.

 ISO has issued several standards for industrial lubricants and greases.
 For example, ISO 12924 is the standard for Class L Family X greases.
 However, standards like SAE MS 1011, the standard for Type X greases, still remain in effect.